lrakar/Auto-Preset-Generator-Script/Readme.txt

 A custom audio sample extraction and preparation tool for REAPER that automates the creation of MIDI items, regions, for rendering each sample midi to wav.

 Purpose
-Extract audio samples from samplers like Kontakt, SINE, or LABS.
+Extract audio samples from samplers
 Generate MIDI items and regions with consistent naming prepared for rendering.

 Key Features